Health Tips

 1. Stay hydrated — joints need water

-2. Keep moving — gentle exercise lubricates joints
+2. Keep moving — gentle exercise with a yoga mat lubricates joints

 3. Strengthen muscles around painful joints